 Whether you dine centrally at the lush and expansive Harding Road location at Dempsey, or opt for the buzzy new PS.Cafe by the Sea at East Coast Park, you’ll find some of the loveliest outdoor dining in Singapore.
 NB: The East Coast location is the first PS.Cafe with a dedicated kids’ menu, serving kid-friendly faves like Spaghetti Bolognese, Grilled Ham & Cheese Toasties, and a Mini Pancake Stack.

-This casual (no air con) cafe serves brunch of eggs and pancakes as well as salads and comfort food.
+Rider’s Café is a casual (no air con) cafe that is covered but with part of it open to the elements.
+This cafe serves brunch of eggs and pancakes as well as salads and comfort food.
 There is no play area on site (and note that it’s on the second level so not ideal with strollers due to the steps), but it remains popular with families on the weekend thanks to its proximity to the kids’ pony rides at the Saddle Club — and lots of good horse-spotting.

 Rider’s Cafe, 51 Fairways Dr, Singapore 286965, Tel: (+65) 6466 9819 www.riderscafe.sg

 So much to love about this colourful spot right at Robertson Quay: The kids can scoot along the river, and dogs are welcome.
-The coffee, juices and smoothies are fab (as are the margaritas, of course), and you’ve got unique brunch dishes you’re unlikely to find anywhere else in Singapore [done properly, at least!], such as Huevos Rancheros and Breakfast Tacos (we love their light and healthy breakfast bowls, too!).
+The coffee, juices and smoothies are fab (as are the margaritas, of course), and you’ve got Huevos Rancheros and Breakfast Tacos (we love their light and healthy breakfast bowls, too!).
 On top of all that, their well-priced kids’ menu has gluten-free options and perfect portion sizes to please discerning little diners.
-Waits usually aren’t too long in the big space if you decide to rock up at the last moment, but they do take reservations, so why risk it?
 NB: You’ll also find lots of outdoor dining (and killer views) at the Customs House location, but it’s far less kid-friendly.

 Super Loco, The Quayside, 60 Robertson Quay #01-13, Singapore 238252, Tel: (+65) 6235 8900, www.super-loco.com